Robert Gibbon Johnson: Domestic life

-He married Hannah Carney on 19 June 1798.
-They had four children but the first two daughters died in infancy.
+He married Hannah Carney on June 19, 1798.
+They had four children, but the first two daughters died in infancy.
 Their third daughter, Anne Gibbon Johnson, survived and married a Philadelphia lawyer, Ferdinand Hubbell.
 Their fourth and last child, Robert Carney Johnson, married Julia Harrison and went on to inherit the family estate in Salem.

-Johnson and his mother had moved into Salem town when his father had died.
-They had stayed in the house of his great-grandfather, Alexander Grant, which still stands today in Market Street.
+Johnson and his mother moved into Salem town when his father died.
+They stayed in the house of his great-grandfather, Alexander Grant, which still stands today in Market Street.
 After marrying, he built a new house for the family in 1806–7 – Johnson Hall, also in Market Street.
 This was the first house built in Salem in the Federal style but has some idiosyncratic asymmetries, apparently for functional reasons.
-It is brick-built with two stories, five bays, a high roof with a balustrade and fine interior woodwork.
-Johnson wanted this house to remain in the family but it was sold to the county in 1922 and relocated when a new courthouse was built on the plot.
-But it still stands today nearby and houses the Chamber of Commerce, Visitors' Center and similar offices.
+It is brick-built with two stories, five bays, a high roof with a balustrade, and fine interior woodwork.
+Johnson wanted this house to remain in the family, but it was sold to the county in 1922 and relocated when a new courthouse was built on the plot.
+But it still stands today nearby and houses the Chamber of Commerce, Visitors' Center, and similar offices.

-Johnson's first wife, Hannah, died at about the age of thirty, while her son Robert was still a child.
-In 1813, Johnson then married Juliana Zantzinger who was about 32 years old.
-Juliana lived until 1854 but they had no further children.
+Johnson's first wife, Hannah, died at about the age of thirty while her son Robert was still a child.
+In 1813, Johnson married Juliana Zantzinger, who was about 32 years old.
+Juliana lived until 1854 but had no further children.

-Around 1826, there was a falling out with a domestic black slave, Amy "Hetty" Reckless, who escaped to Philadelphia and sought the protection of abolitionists, claiming that she had been promised her freedom by Johnson's mother and that Juliana had mistreated her by pulling out her hair and knocking out two teeth with a broomstick.
-Colonel Johnson petitioned for her return but the suit was unsuccessful and Reckless did not return to Salem until he had died.
+Around 1826, Hetty Reckless, a Black woman whom Johnson enslaved, escaped to Philadelphia and sought the protection of abolitionists, claiming that Johnson's mother had promised her freedom and that Juliana mistreated her by pulling out her hair and knocking out two teeth with a broomstick.
+Johnson petitioned to reenslave her, but the suit was unsuccessful, and Reckless did not return to Salem until he had died.